 The furnishings of this ideal coat are made from the same strong, straight, hard hair.
 The head coat is much shorter, with the appearance that the top of the head and ears are clean and nearly smooth.
 The beard and eyebrows, the leg hair, and the underline hair should ALL consist of this same quality of hair.
 The ONLY places that our standard calls for soft hair is the undercoat and between the toes.

 It is possible that some judges have never seen this type of coat, particularly if they don’t judge a significant number of these dogs or if they are new to the breed.
 When it shows up in their ring, they may fault it simply because it doesn’t look like the other dogs in competition

 The GWP standard is very explicit: “A dog must have a correct coat to be of correct type.”
-The difficulty seems to be in understanding what is
+The difficulty seems to be in understanding what is correct coat.

-With this in mind, let’s look at what is
+With this in mind, let’s look at what is NOT correct.

 First, a long, soft, open or wooly coat is incorrect.
 Unfortunately, by the time a judge sees these dogs in the ring, most of them have been body stripped, trimmed, thinned, sculpted, and sprayed into what appears to be an acceptable package.
 Any GWP breeder or handler worth his or her salt can take a dog and make it “look right.”

 The first two places to check for a correct coat are the beard and the legs.
 This hair is very difficult to manufacture.
 If the beard and legs are long and soft, it’s a good bet that the coat has been over-groomed, according to the standard: “Extreme and excessive grooming to present a dog artificial in appearance should be severely penalized.”
 In other words, if the coat doesn’t—naturally—look like what the judge sees, the dog is being presented with an